scaleway/scaleway-qaas-client-python/README.md

-# Scaleway Python client for Quantum as a Service
+# Python client for Scaleway's Quantum as a Service

 This Python package is basically a HTTPX client based on Pydantic over the [Quantum as a Service API](https://www.scaleway.com/en/developers/api/qaas/).